 There are over 5,000 local groups on Freecycle, which is all about not for profit recycling.
 The site has “wanted” and “offering” ads, so even if you can’t find any fabric being offered, you can advertise that you want some and let the people come to you.
 It’s all about taking and giving, so while you’re signing up perhaps you could see if you’ve got some things to freecycle.
 As they say, one man’s trash…

 It’s a bit like a free stuff directory – select your state and see what groups are available in your area.
 Some are actually Freecycle ones, others are individual groups set up by local recyclers.
 They vary dramatically in size, but they’re all full of free stuff and they won’t grow unless people participate.
 It can be a little time consuming to trawl through so many different free groups, but when you’re after something for nothing you should be prepared to do a little bit of legwork.

 Surprised?
 People are increasingly advertising their items for sale on Facebook in designated groups.
 Why?
 Because it’s free and reaches thousands of people.
 If you didn’t already, join some yard sale groups in your area and keep an eye out for fabric.
 You can advertise that you’re looking for fabric too.

-And of course don’t forget actual real life yard sales!
-Fabric, particularly things like bed sheets and curtains, often fall in to that pile labelled “single use” due to factors like taste and sometimes hygiene.
+And of course, don’t forget actual real-life yard sales!
+Fabric, particular things like bed sheets and curtains, often fall into that pile labeled “single use” due to factors like taste and sometimes hygiene.
 If you’re drawing blanks online, it could be that people just don’t think it’s worth going to lengths to advertise their old fabric.
-Spend a Sunday rummaging in your neighbourhood for some textile treasures.
+Spend a Sunday rummaging in your neighborhood for some textile treasures.